Home » Atlanta » Atlanta Zoo tickets

 His solitary and enclosed existence caused a national outrage in the animal welfare and zoological communities.

-He moved to Seattle’s Woodland Park zoo before moving to Atlanta Zoo as a part of its successful gorilla program.
+He moved to Seattle’s Woodland Park Zoo before moving to Atlanta Zoo as a part of its successful gorilla program.

 Atlanta Zoo gave Ivan his first outdoor stint in a surrounding like his African natural habitat.